Journey of a Red Fridge: Synopsis

-Journey of a Red Fridge is a story of a 17-year-old boy named Hari Rai, who lives in a small village in the Himalayan Mountains of Nepal, and his extraordinary journey.
+Journey of a Red Fridge is a story of a 17-year-old boy named Hari Rai, who lives in a small village in the Himalayan Mountains of Nepal.
 Hari is a student.
 However, he also works as a porter so that he could pay for his tuition and cover his living expenses.
 Although very young, he already has three years of experience carrying loads up and down the mountain, mostly tourists' backpacks.
 This time, he gets a job to carry a huge red refrigerator from the top of the mountain, to the nearest town.

-We follow Hari Rai on his journey through the fascinating Himalayan landscapes, we discover Hari’s inner life, his thoughts, hopes and dreams and we also get to know the culture and the local people’s way of life in this region.
-We learn about their relation with the most important aspects of their lives: family, nature and religion.
+The audience follows Hari Rai on his journey through the Himalayan landscapes, alongside Hari’s inner life, his thoughts, hopes and dreams and also get to know the culture and the local people’s way of life in this region.

-Out of 60,000 child porters in Nepal, Hari is one of the few lucky ones to have a chance of going to school.
-Journey of a Red Fridge shows us what it takes for him to get his education.
+The film depicts Hari's attempts to gain an education, as out of 60,000 child porters in Nepal, he is one of the few to have a chance of going to school.